Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Homogenous Gates

 \subsection{Computation Energy per Input Bit}

 For an $n$-input formula $F$, consider a given realization of the formula using logic gates and hence a given directed gate tree $G_g=(V_g,\mc{E}_g)$.
-For each input bit $i$,

-where $\mc{P}_i$ is the path in $G_g$ to the output gate from the gate to which $x_i$ is input.
+For each input bit $i$, $ 1-h(\delta) \le I(F_i(X);X) \le (1-2\epsilon)^{2|\mc{P}_i|}$, where $\mc{P}_i$ is the path in $G_g$ to the output gate from the gate to which $x_i$ is input.
 This follows by inductively using \eqref{eq:gateCombine} and \eqref{eq:gateError} along the depth of $G_g$ from root to the terminal gate into which $x_i$ is an input \cite{Pippenger1988,Evans1994,EvansS1999}.

 Thus, for any $\delta$-reliable circuit realization of $F$ with total energy consumption $E$ the following conditions must be satisfied.

 Condition C1 follows from the definition of $\delta$-reliability of the circuit since for any input bit $i$ and any configuration $c_{\backslash i}$, $\Pr(Y=F_i(X)) \ge 1-\delta$.
 Condition C2 relating total energy $E$ and $\epsilon$ follows because gates with the same electrical characteristics consume the same energy.
 Hence, energy consumption per gate is $e_g=\frac{E}{|V_g|}$, which along with $\epsilon=\chi(e_g)$ implies the condition.